basakkang/VIKI/README.md

-# StockPrediction_RNN
+# VIKI
-The project for high rates of return in stock investment with deep learning(R
+VIKI is a deep learning application for prediction stock price in KOSPI and KOSDAQ.

 # init
 ```